Roger-Li/fsdl-text-recognizer-2021-labs/lab9/readme.md

 First off, if you don't already have `docker` installed on your system, do so: https://docs.docker.com/get-docker/ (You won't be able to follow this part on Google Colab, unfortunately.)

-Still in the `lab9` directory, run:
+Still in the `lab9` directory, run the following command to build a docker image tagged as `text-recognizer/api-server` using the docker file `api_server/Dockerfile` and using the current directory as represented by the `.` at the end.

 ```sh
 cp ../requirements/prod.txt requirements.txt